Time-dependent rate of multicomponent dark matter: Reproducing the DAMA/LIBRA phase-2 results: The DAMA energy spectrum of the modulation amplitude

-In our $\chi^2$ fit we use the whole DAMA annual modulation data set, which combines results from DAMA/NaI and DAMA/LIBRA phases 1 and 2.
-The total exposure is $2.46\,\text{ton\,y}$.
-The results are provided in slide 22 of Ref.~\cite{DAMAphase2}.
-We use the data of Tab.~I of Ref.~\cite{Baum:2018ekm}, which gives the observed modulation amplitude $M_i$ in $N=10$ bins in the energy range [1, 20] keVee.
+We perform our analysis on the whole energy spectrum of the DAMA annual modulation amplitude, which combines results from DAMA/NaI and DAMA/LIBRA phases 1 and 2.
+The total exposure is 2.46 kg$\cdot$y.
+The events are measured in electron equivalent energy (keVee), which is related to the true recoil energy $E_R$ through the target-dependent quenching factors $E_\text{ee} = Q_A\,E_R$ (we use $Q_{\rm Na}= 0.3$, $Q_{\rm I} = 0.09$).
+We employ the differential response function of Ref.~\cite{Bernabei:2008yh}, treating the parameters $\alpha_{\rm LE} =(0.448 \pm 0.035)\,\sqrt{\text{keVee}}$ and $\beta_{\rm LE}=(9.1 \pm 5.1)\times 10^{-3}$ as nuisance parameters.
+The results made public by the DAMA collaboration are presented in slide 22 of Ref.~\cite{DAMAphase2}.
+We use the data of Tab.~I of Ref.~\cite{Baum:2018ekm}, which gives the observed binned annual modulation amplitude $M_i$ in $N=10$ bins in the energy range [1, 20] keVee in order to increase the signal to noise ratio in our fit.